Skip to main content

 And that’s it!
 You can repeat the process to translate more Storyblok content with ease.
 As you can see, there is nothing complex about integrating Storyblok with Lokalise, and this integration enables you to manage localized content more easily.

-If you would like to learn more about Lokalise features, I would recommend checking out our “Getting started” guides that cover all the basic features and demonstrate these concepts in practice using screenshots and videos.
+If you want to learn more about Lokalise features, I recommend checking out our “Getting started” guides that cover all the basic features and demonstrate these concepts in practice using screenshots and videos.
 More advanced topics are also covered in our docs, but if you find yourself struggling, please don’t hesitate to reach out to our support team as well.